| pick your distro, get ZFS on root

 Scaling — add nodes on demand

-# Create a new worker
+# Clone a new worker from the golden image

-kubeadm join k8s-cp-1:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
+ssh root@k8s-worker-4 "kubeadm join k8s-cp-1:6443 --token --discovery-token-ca-cert-hash sha256:"

-# On any control plane node
+# On any control plane node:

 kubeadm token create --print-join-command